omnia-network/ic-websocket-gateway/README.md

 A [Dockerfile](./Dockerfile) is provided, together with a [docker-compose.yml](./docker-compose.yml) file to run the gateway.
 Make sure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

 A Docker image is also available at [omniadevs/ic-websocket-gateway](https://hub.docker.com/r/omniadevs/ic-websocket-gateway).
+This is the image used in the [docker-compose.yml](./docker-compose.yml) file.

-Steps to run the gateway with Docker:
+To run the gateway with Docker Compose, follow these steps:

 1. Set the environment variables: